 Security Council: Statement by Ambassador Wittig on the situation in the Middle East

-(Security Council: Statement as delivered by Ambassador Wittig in the Open Debate on the Situation in the Middle East)
+(Security Council: Statement as delivered by Ambassador Wittig in an Open Debate on the situation in the Middle East, including the Palestinian question)

 Thank you, Mr. President.